Dr. Emma FinestoneResearch Associate

 Dr. Emma Finestone uses archaeological fieldwork to investigate behavioral innovations and adaptive shifts in the human lineage.
-Her integrative field projects in eastern Africa and central Asia span evolutionary changes throughout the Plio-Pleistocene.
+Her integrative field projects in eastern Africa and Central Asia span evolutionary changes throughout the Plio-Pleistocene.
 Emma’s research focuses on reconstructing the mobility, range expansion, and landscape use of toolmakers to illuminate how early technology facilitated the spread of genus Homo across the globe.
+She directs projects investigating the adaptive significance and impact of early tool-use and hominin dispersal into Central Asia.
+Emma also spearheads several MPI-SHH initiatives in science communication and outreach, including the online discussion series ArchaeoChats (with co-creator Robert Patalano).

 Emma received her PhD in 2019 in Biological Anthropology from the